commerceblock/dgld-smart-contracts/README.md

 ```

 ## Pegout instructions
 See the comments in contracts/wrapped-DGLD.sol for the pegout instructions.

-More detailed pegout instructions are below:
+## Pegin instructions
 To transfer tokens from a nominated DGLD address to the corresponding wrapped-DGLD Ethereum address:

 1) Obtain the private key from the address you will send the tokens from e.g. in ocean wallet: